mrmitc01/ReactAppWebsite/README.txt

 The remaining files were primarily unedited and automatically generated

+To run the following commands, Node.js will need to be installed, which can be downloaded from: https://nodejs.org/en/

 To install dependencies, type the following at the prompt >:
 > npm i